cubehouse/themeparks/README.md

 I recommended the [Visual Studio Code IDE](https://code.visualstudio.com/) with the [Beautify Plugin](https://marketplace.visualstudio.com/items?itemName=HookyQR.beautify) for consistency.
 The project is configured to beautify each file on save when this plugin is present.

-# People using wdwJS
+# People using themeparks

-If you're using wdwJS for a project, please let me know!
+If you're using themeparks for a project, please let me know!
 I'd love to see what people are doing!

 ## Pebble Apps